-- 1. "Now a certain Jew named \\\\\\\ born at Alexandria, an eloquent man and mighty in the Scriptures came to Ephesus."
-(Acts 18:24) - 2.
-"So he began to speak boldly in the synagogue.
-When \\\\\ and Priscilla heard him, they took him aside and explained to him the way of God more accurately."
-(Acts 18:26)

-3. "Then Paul said, ' indeed baptized you with a baptism of repentance, saying to the people that they should believe on Him who would come after him, that is, on Christ Jesus. " (Acts 19:4) 4.
-"And about that time there arose a great (Acts 19:23) t commotion about the" 5. • or do I count my race with joy, and the ministry which I to the gospel of the grace of God."
-(Acts 6. ooring like this that you must support the member the words of the Lord Jesus that He said, 'It is more blessed to give than to receive."
+2. "So he began to speak boldly in the synagogue.
+When and Priscilla heard him, they took him aside and explained to him the way of God more accurately."
+(Acts 18:26) 3.
+"Then Paul said, ' indeed baptized you with a baptism of repentance, saying to the people that they should believe on Him who would come after him, that is, on Christ Jesus."
+(Acts 19:4) 4.
+"And about that time there arose a great commotion about the" (Acts 19:23) 5.
+"But none of these things move me; nor do I count my dear to myself, so that I may finish my race with joy, and the ministry which I received from the Lord Jesus, to testify to the gospel of the grace of God."
+(Acts 20:24) 5.
+"I have shown you in every way, by laboring like this that you must support the And remember the words of the Lord Jesus that He said, 'It is more blessed to give than to receive.""
 (Acts 20:35)